ChrisWhealy/wasm_sha256/docs/00-getting-started.md

 Any time a WebAssembly module needs to make a system call, it must invoke the corresponding function in the WASI layer.
 Before this can happen however, the WebAssembly module must first use the `import` statement to declare which system calls it wishes to use.

-The host environment must also preopen the files or directories before the WASI calls can be successful.
+The host environment must also preopen the files or directories before any WASI calls related to file I/O can be successful.

 ## Using WASI to Preopen a Directory